meshula/wrinkles/README.md

   directly under the hood as an optimization

 ### DONE
+* JSON OTIO parsing
+    * can parse small OTIO files (but because of path length constraints, can't build maps for large files)

-- Right now the topology has bounds, transform and curves.
+* Right now the topology has bounds, transform and curves.
 This is inconsistent because the curves _inside_ the topology also represent a transformation, and implicitly define bounds (in that they're finite lists of segments, which are bounded).
 The math reflects this - the way that transform and boundary are applied is pretty inconsistent.

-- Part of the reason why this is the case is that there are several special cases of topology in play:
+* Part of the reason why this is the case is that there are several special cases of topology in play:
-    - infinite identity (could have a transform but no bounds)
+    * infinite identity (could have a transform but no bounds)
-    - finite segments (do they have bounds?)
+    * finite segments (do they have bounds?)
-    - empty
+    * empty

 Two options:
 * do what we did for the graph and define a set of operators that bundle up a